SEALANTS: AN EFFECTIVE WAY TO PREVENT TOOTH DECAY

 • Composite resins

-Out of all these materials, the sealants manufactured from composite resins are the most popular ones because of their durability, effectiveness, and tooth-coloured appearance.
-Composite resin is capable of protecting teeth from cavities for prolonged periods and has higher retention than sealants made from other dental materials.
+Among these, sealants made from composite resins are the most popular due to their durability, effectiveness, and natural tooth-colored appearance.
+Composite resin sealants can protect teeth from cavities for extended periods and typically offer better retention than those made from other materials.

-A cavity is a hole that forms on the surface of a tooth.
-Cavities are caused when sugars in the food we eat and bacteria in our mouths mix together, producing a mild acid that eats away at the outer layer of our teeth (called enamel).
+A cavity is a hole that forms in the surface of a tooth.
+Cavities develop when sugars in the food we eat combine with bacteria in the mouth, producing acid that gradually erodes the enamel—the tooth’s protective outer layer.

-To help prevent cavities, one of our dentists or hygienists can apply a hard coat of resin, called a sealant, to the biting surface of your children’s molars or back teeth.
-This coating fills in the pits and grooves of the teeth (where cavities often start) and acts as a barrier between the teeth and the decay-causing acids that form in the mouth.
+To help prevent cavities, a dentist or dental hygienist can apply a hard coat of resin (a sealant) to the chewing surfaces of your child’s molars.
+This coating fills the pits and grooves where cavities commonly begin and acts as a barrier against acid and bacteria that lead to tooth decay.

 Contact Us Today to Book an Appointment! call (519) 485-4951 or click here